fowler-lab/catomatic/README.md

 ### Python/Jupyter notebook

-Should you which to run catomatic in a notebook, for example, you can do so simply by calling BuildCatalogue after import.
+Should you wish to run catomatic in a notebook, for example, you can do so simply by calling BuildCatalogue after import.

 ```python
 from catomatic.CatalogueBuilder import BuildCatalogue